 Medical Expert Systems Demos

-This page features some VisiRule medical expert systems demos.
-They contain a mixture of text, logic, formulae, algorithms, calculations, explanations, definitions, links and graphics and represent some of the problems which cab be solved using VisiRule in HealthCare.
+This page features some VisiRule medical expert systems demos which contain a mixture of text, logic, formulae, algorithms, calculations, explanations, definitions, links and graphics.
+Each represents some problem which can be addressed using VisiRule in HealthCare.

 Medical Expert Systems